Coventry Central Baths: History

 Bombing in the Second World War destroyed four out of five of Coventry's swimming baths, leading to the council's decision in 1956 to build a large central complex to meet the city's needs.
 The building was designed by Michael McLellan of the Coventry City Architect's Department under Arthur Ling and Terence Gregory, who were also responsible for the Belgrade Theatre.
 Construction started in 1962, finishing in 1966.
 The foundation stone was ceremonially laid by Alderman A.J.
 Waugh on 9 April 1963.
 The baths were opened by Edwin Moody Rogers (Lord Mayor of Coventry) on 23 April 1966, who described them as the finest baths in Europe.
 The complex was extended in 1976 with the completion of the Elephant, a dry sports centre straddling Cox Street to the east Central Baths.
 A glass walled covered walkway connects the two buildings.
 The Central Baths building (but not the Elephant) was Grade II listed in 1997.

 In August 2014 the council announced that they planned to close the Central Baths, which at the time contained the region's only Olympic-sized swimming pool.
 The final swimming session took place on 15 February 2020.
-The future of the building is unclear, as the council have not yet announced plans for its redevelopment.
+The future of the building was unclear, as the council had not announced plans for its redevelopment.
 The Central Baths are viewed as a "Building at Risk" by the Coventry Society.

+In August 2025 the BBC reported that Historic England will not stand in the way of the building being demolished and that Coventry City Council plans to bring forward demolition plans before the end of the year.